ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-# ss3sim: An R package for fish stock-assessment simulation with Stock Synthesis
+# ss3sim: An R package for fisheries stock assessment simulation with Stock Synthesis

 Sean C. Anderson^1*^, Kelli F. Johnson^2^, Cole C. Monnahan^3^, Kotaro Ono^2^, additional authors to be added as contributions are added...